Cold-climate heat pump replacing an oil heating system at an Ontario home

 Confirm dual eligibility

-(1) Oil is your primary heating source today.
-(2) Household income is at or below the provincial threshold.
-Both required.
-The NRCan portal has an eligibility check.
+(1) Oil was your primary heating source.
+(2) Household income at or below the provincial threshold.
+Both were required.

 02